Helen Humes: Café Society and solo career

 In 1956, Humes toured Australia with the vibraphonist Red Norvo.
 Their tour was well received, and she returned again in 1962 and 1964.
 She performed at the Newport Jazz Festival in 1959 and the Monterey Jazz Festival in 1960 and 1962.
 She toured Europe with the first American Folk Blues Festival in 1962.

 She returned to the United States in 1967 to take care of her ailing mother.
 At this point Humes viewed her singing career as a part of her past.
 She took a job at a local ammunition plant, sold her record player and her records and stopped singing.
 From 1967 to 1973, she did not work as a singer, until Stanley Dance persuaded her to perform at the Newport Jazz Festival in 1973.
 This performance led to a revival of her career in music.

 The festival was followed with multiple European engagements and some albums made in France for Black and Blue.
 She sang regularly at the Cookery in New York City from 1974 to 1977.

 Humes subsequently performed occasionally in America and at European venues and festivals, including the prestigious Nice Jazz Festival in the mid-1970s.
 She recorded her final album, Helen, for Muse Records in 1980.
 She received the Music Industry of France Award in 1973 and the key to the city of Louisville in 1975.

 Humes said of her career, "I'm not trying to be a star!
 I want to work and be happy and just go along and have my friends – and that's my career."

 Death

-Humes died of cancer in Santa Monica, California, in 1981, at the age of 68.
+Humes died of cancer in Santa Monica, California, on September 13, 1981, at the age of 68.
 Her family requested donations for cancer research instead of flowers at her funeral.
 She is buried at the Inglewood Park Cemetery, in Inglewood, California.